MasCair2k16/rasPiTv/README.md

 - Make a file that automate SCP to the pi without having to touch the Commandline (windows) or Terminal (Macintosh)

+- Have the raspberry pi run on boot up without having to access the desktop.

 ### Owner: Mason Caird & Scott Griffith.
 Property Whitworth University